Marco935728/energy-aware-robotic-arm/journal/overview.md

 # How this project works

-## The core idea
+##  core idea
-A robotic arm wastes energy when it moves carelessly — high torque, jerky motion, inefficient paths.
+A robotic arm wastes energy when it moves carelessly ( high torque, jerky motion, inefficient paths).
 This project trains an AI to find paths that reach the target while minimizing wasted energy.

-## The physics in plain language
+##  physics
 Every joint in a robot arm acts like a motor.
 That motor produces torque (a rotational force, measured in Nm) and spins at some angular velocity (rad/s).